ahidayati/house-of-noodles-app/README.md

 ```
 gulp
 ```
-To be able to run this app, you need to connect it to MariaDB via WAMP or Docker.
+This project is made on Linux environment with Docker, but it also works on WAMP.
+To be able to run this app, you need to connect it to MariaDB via WAMP or Docker. <br>
+The database is in the sql folder.